We Need You, Not Your Money!!

 - Students wishing to contribute in a volunteer capacity with Milton Heights will be awarded a letter verifying their contributions (upon request) that may be used to satisfy the volunteer hour high school requirement.
 Please note that such contributions will not count towards the family's annual hours requirement.

-- Canteen Coordinator – organize canteen services + menus for season
+- Canteen Coordinator - organize canteen services, purchase food & develop menus for season maintain procedures manual

 - Canteen Runner - organize and purchase food for Canteen